dogweather/forkful/content/en/c/strings/searching-and-replacing-text.md

   \ within a larger string and substituting them with different substrings.\u2026"
 lastmod: '2024-03-13T22:45:00.498373-06:00'
 model: gpt-4-0125-preview
-summary: "Searching and replacing text in C involves identifying specific substrings\
-  \ within a larger string and substituting them with different substrings.\u2026"
+summary: Searching and replacing text in C involves identifying specific substrings within a larger string and substituting them with different substrings.
 title: Searching and replacing text
 weight: 10
 ---